ArnoldDP/OStim-Community-Modlist/README.md

 Unofficial beta is over, soon to be on the gallery.

-The Simonrim/OStim SA/Community Shaders update is live!

-I promise the next update will not require a clean save.

 I also now have a Discord for updates, feedback, and support.
 Feel free to join!
 [OCM Support discord](https://discord.gg/MgDsHfmCEF)

 <details>